Zeioth/compiler.nvim/README.md

 </a>

 ## Roadmap
-* Windows compatibility when not using WLS: The commands `rm -rf` and `mkdir -p` only exist on unix.
+* Better Windows compatibility when not using WLS: The commands `rm -rf` and `mkdir -p` only exist on unix.
 To support Windows without WLS we should run the equivalent powershell command when Windows is detected.
 * Aditionally, we will also have to compile for `asm` win64 architecture, if the detected OS is windows.
 * Aditionally, we will also have to add an option to compile for `Build for windows (flutter)`.